Mystery Of The Horned Serpent In North America, Mesopotamia, Egypt And Europe

 Ancient Symbol Of Horns Was Universal

-Horns represent the primal power of nature, express the unstoppable power and majesty and throughout human history, horns have been synonymous with this strength.
+Horns represent the primal power of nature, express unstoppable power and majesty, and have been synonymous with this strength throughout human history.

 Several ancient gods, people, and animals were depicted with horns.
-Moses has been portrayed with horns and so has Alexander the Great.
+Moses and Alexander the Great have been portrayed with horns.

 Gods And Animals With Horns In Europe